MENU

 Pre-K through 12 Education

-The Chamber supports maintaining the integrity of the current foundation formula, while increasing and providing appropriations for fully funding the foundation formula, transportation formula, summer school and early childhood education.
+The Chamber supports maintaining the integrity of the current foundation formula, while increasing and providing appropriations for fully funding the foundation formula, transportation formula, summer school, and early childhood education.
 Additionally, the Chamber supports the creation and development of programs aimed at enhancing workforce development by reaching the goal of 60 percent of all students achieving a certificate or degree beyond high school.
-The Chamber also supports the creation and development of intervention and support programs leading to academic and attendance improvement for all school districts.
-Missouri ranks 50th out of 50 states for teacher pay for the second year in a row.
-The Chamber supports looking at ways to increase teachers’ pay in

 Workforce and Childcare Funding